 Whether students find themselves on stage or behind the scenes, students are working on crucial team building skills.
 Understanding the human condition while getting into character, honing their listening skills, and learning to react off of one another are all ways students work to tell deeper stories.
 Finding innovative ways to use technology and design to enhance these stories is another way we engage student technicians.
-They can learn about lighting, sound design, and costuming at every level.
+They can learn about lighting, sound design, and costuming starting in Middle School.

 But it isn't only about developing transferrable skills-our theatre students have fun!
 Whether on stage or behind the scenes, there is a space for each child to shine.
 Theatre is a place of belonging for our students.

 Theatre students learn from instructors who are professionals in the field.
 High School theatre students have received numerous accolades for their performances, and are regularly recognized with top honors through the Spotlight Program of the Hennepin Theatre Trust.
 Many MA Players have been selected as Triple Threat winners as well.

 Minnehaha Academy Players is an exceptional high school theatre program that strives to do high quality work while providing a safe environment for students to shine, express themselves and feel celebrated.
 Students here explore the depths of storytelling while using their gifts to add a unique take on any production both on stage and behind the scenes.
 The Players love telling stories that can often be challenging but are always creative, interesting, and thought provoking.
 This award winning program provides leadership opportunities and engages students in every aspect of theatrical storytelling.

 Zarion Irby: TheatreGrowing Through Critique and Character Exploration